-Supplies Distributors' European subsidiary has a factoring agreement with Fortis Commercial Finance N.V. ("Fortis") to provide factoring for up to 7.5 million Euros (approximately \$10.0 million at December 31, 2010) of eligible accounts receivables through March 2011.
+Supplies Distributors' European subsidiary has a factoring agreement with BNP Paribas Fortis Factor ("BNP Paribas") that provides factoring for up to 7.5 million Euros (approximately \$9.9 million at December 31, 2012) of eligible accounts receivables through March 2014.
 This factoring agreement is accounted for as a secured borrowing.
-As of December 31, 2010, Supplies Distributors' European subsidiary had approximately 0.7 million Euros (\$0.9 million) of available credit under this agreement.
-Borrowings accrue interest at Euribor plus 1.2% (2.0% and 1.6% at December 31, 2010 and 2009, respectively).
-This agreement contains various restrictions upon the ability of Supplies Distributors' European subsidiary to, among other things, merge, consolidate and incur indebtedness, as well as financial covenants, such as minimum net worth.
-This agreement is secured by a guarantee of Supplies Distributors, up to a maximum of 200,000 Euros.
+As of December 31, 2012, Supplies Distributors' European subsidiary had approximately 1.4 million Euros (approximately \$1.8 million) of available credit under this agreement.
+Borrowings accrue interest at Euribor plus 0.7% (0.8% at December 31, 2012).